How to visit the temples

 Where do I buy the tickets?

-You'll need a ticket to enter the Angkor Park.
-This ticket is a personal ticket and sold only at Angkor ticket center.
+You'll need a pass to enter the Angkor Park.
+This is a personal pass, and there are 4 ways to obtain this pass:

 Tickets are $37 for a 1-day pass, $62 for 3 days, and $72 for 7 days.